fontforge/designwithfontforge.com/en-US/Glossary.md

 It contains many of the same data tables for information like encodings that were present in TrueType fonts.

-Confusingly it is also used to mean the advanced typographic tables that Adobe and MicroSoft (but not Apple) have added to TrueType.
+Confusingly it is also used to mean the advanced typographic tables that Adobe and Microsoft (but not Apple) have added to TrueType.
 These include things like contextual ligatures, contextual kerning, glyph substitution, etc.

 And MS Windows uses it to mean a font with a 'DSIG' (Digital Signature) table.